Sam00Edwards/book-nook/README.md

 * **Main Image**
 ![Main image](assets/readme-files/main-image.JPG)

-    - The main image is designed to represent the asthetic and general mood both the website and tea room are trying to emulate.
+    - The main image is designed to represent the aesthetic and general mood both the website and tea room are trying to emulate.

 * **About Us Section**

 ![About us image](assets/readme-files/about-us.JPG)

-    - Contains text with the information for this foctional tea room and book shop.
+    - Contains text with the information for this fictional tea room and bookshop.

 ### Drinks Menu Page